danbz/aesthetic-programming/source/8-Queeries/Readme.md

 Title: 8.
 Que(e)ries
 page_order: 8

+## Executing Que(e)ries
+[g: just thinking we need to words, any recommendation with the chapter title? /w]

+## setup()
+- the link to data capture , current big data processing
+- the brief development of why APIs is at stake
+- what's making queries?
+- queer queries?
+-
 - politics of API
 - appropriation and copyright
 - queer queries (the code and image keyword could be 'queer')